gfed53/weather-app-challenge/README.md

 # Weather App Challenge

+To Get the App Running:

+* Globally install the Angular CLI in the  command line with `npm i -g @angular/cli`.
+* In the root directory, enter `npm i` in the command line to install dependencies.
+* You should now be able to run the app by entering `npm start`.

 Requirements:

 * Implement data tracker class that keeps track of min, max, mean, and mode values.